squillero/logy/README.md

 you may get something like

 ```
-[10:26:00] DEBUG: To get debug messages you need to define DEBUG while compiling
 [10:26:00] INFO: To get info messages you need to define either DEBUG or VERBOSE
 [10:26:00] WARNING: You always get all warning messages
 [10:26:00] INFO: LOG_* macros mirror to std::cerr<<.
 Just list the objects!